-The project works closely with governments and research institutes to ensure the latest climate and agriculture science is used to inform climate and agriculture policies in Latin America.
+This project worked closely with governments and research institutes to ensure the latest climate and agriculture science is used to inform climate and agriculture policies in Latin America.

-In addition, the team supports and trains country negotiators attending the high-level United Nations climate negotiations throughout the year.
-This ensures negotiators are well prepared to represent their countries in the development of an agreement that simultaneously addresses climate change, agriculture and forestry.
+In addition, the team supported and trained country negotiators attending the high-level United Nations climate negotiations.
+This ensured negotiators are well prepared to represent their countries in the development of an agreement that simultaneously addresses climate change, agriculture and forestry.

-The project conducts research on climate change impacts, mitigation opportunities and climate-smart agriculture, and facilitates knowledge sharing via established cross-country collaboration platforms.
+The project conducted research on climate change impacts, mitigation opportunities and climate-smart agriculture, and facilitated knowledge sharing via established cross-country collaboration platforms.

-Ultimately, this project is helping to build resilient food systems by improving policy development and decision-making at both regional and national levels across Latin America.
-Specifically, the project is achieving this by contributing to at least four Nationally Appropriate Mitigation Actions (NAMAs), one National Adaptation Plan (NAP), and one sub-sector National Adaptation Plan.
+Ultimately, this project helped to build resilient food systems by improving policy development and decision-making at both regional and national levels across Latin America.
+Specifically, the project achieved this by contributing to at least four Nationally Appropriate Mitigation Actions (NAMAs), one National Adaptation Plan (NAP), and one sub-sector National Adaptation Plan.
 In addition, Latin American United Nations climate conference (COP) delegates are aware and make use of the latest scientific insights on climate, agriculture, and food security in COP negotiations.

 Research on the potential of silvo-pastoral systems and improved pastures from the International Center for Tropical Agriculture (CIAT) in 2014 helped the Colombian Ministry of Agriculture and Rural Development and the Ministry of Environment and Sustainable Development prioritize mitigation actions for the agriculture and livestock sector in its NAMA.